Chha-e Chhuti

 Chha-e Chhuti (2009) is an Indian Bengali Comedy drama film directed by Aniket Chattopadhyay.

 Plot

 A technician's accidental death leads to a workers' union's strike for a week.
 Few television actors with their director go to a trip to an outcast sea side to spend the week.
-One senior artist Benu suggests the place with accommodation.
+One senior artist Benu suggests the place, Mominpur with accommodation.
 While the team is staying there one short tempered actor Kunal slaps the caretaker Parash and he dies.
-All become confuse for such mishap and try to hide everything but police suspect them all.
+All become confused for such a mishap and try to hide everything but the police suspect them all.